TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 34/Genesis 34.6.md

 ---

-And Hamor the father of Shechem went out unto Jacob to commune with him.
+Hamor the father of Shechem went out to Jacob to talk with him.